nickrfern/MBP1413/README.md

 All scripts for preprocessing, training and analysis have been included in the repository.
 Normalized counts and cross-fold data have not been included due to space constraints on Git.

 _All training, validation and testing was run on the RIT-HPC compute cluster at the Hospital for Sick Children, Toronto, ON.
-Scripts were completed using CPU resources with Xeon E5-2670 v2 and Xeon Gold 6140 cores and usage of GPU resources due to cluster access limitations.
+Scripts were completed using CPU resources with Xeon E5-2670 v2 and Xeon Gold 6140 cores and no usage of GPU resources due to cluster access limitations.
 All jobs requested 1 node, 32 processors and a flexible amount of RAM as required by the specific method.
 Scripts were run in R version 4.1.2 and Python 3.8.1._